Houser97/Weather-App/README.md

-# Responsive Weather App using React, React Native, TypeScript, ChartJS and OpenWeather API
+# Responsive Weather App using React, React Native, TypeScript, Redux, ChartJS and OpenWeather API

 This project showcases weather-related information sourced from the OpenWeatherMap API, which is based on the user's specified city.
 The application provides essential weather data, including: